-Explore hidden and gentle valley systems, braided with mires and bogs, and exposed plateaus of heather dotted with character pine plantations, such as Robin Hood’s clump and Whitefield.
+Explore hidden and gentle valley systems, braided with mires and bogs, and exposed plateaux of heather dotted with character pine plantations, such as Robin Hood’s clump and Whitefield.

 Paths wind though ancient woodland edges, eventually leading up through gorse and heather to reveal views of Cranborne Chase and the Purbecks of Dorset.

 Both commons are steeped in history, from their traditional pastoral management by the livestock and local people, to World War Two military history revealed by old bunkers, rifle butts and gun emplacements.